jdossgollin/LocalizeSL/README.md

 Several other provided functions produce output, with detailed parameter specification described in the headers.

-**PlotSLRProjection** generates a time series plot analogous to Figure 3 of Kopp et al. (2014).
+**PlotSLRProjection** generates a time series plot.

-**PlotSLRProjectionVariance** generates a variance decomposition plot analogous to Figure 4 of Kopp et al. (2014).
+**PlotSLRProjectionVariance** generates a variance decomposition plot.
 **WriteTableMC** outputs Monte Carlo samples.
 **WriteTableSLRProjection** outputs desired quantiles of the projections.

 An example script that produces localized sea-level rise projections for New York City is provided in **scripts/Kopp2014/runLocalizeSL.m**.
+Example scripts associated with other publications are also provided in the scripts directory.

 ----